 In response to these ambitious plans, the city is developing several key projects, including:

-- Low Emission Zone (LEZ), which will examine proposals for a low vehicle emissions zone within the city centre.
+- Low Emission Zone (LEZ), a low vehicle emissions zone within the city centre.

 - Trams to Newhaven, an extension of the Tram network